jpotts/alfresco-developer-series/behaviors/tutorial/tutorial.md

 `scr:rateable` aspect to it, simultaneously setting the aspect-based properties to test values.
 It then makes sure it can get those same test values back.

+To run the test, you have a few options.
+If you've already launched the embedded Tomcat with `run.sh` or `mvn alfresco:run` then you can just run the test from your IDE, for example.

-To run the test, just switch to the behavior-tutorial-repo project directory and run `mvn install`.
+If the embedded Tomcat server is not running, you can switch to the root of your project directory and run `mvn install` from the command line.

+In SDK 3.0.1 you may see a stack trace after running `mvn install`.
+Scroll up a bit and you should see that the test ran successfully.

 Assuming everything went okay, you now have your model in place and tested and you are ready to write the behavior.